Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

 The kinematic factor for this process is dictated by the magnon energies in the optical branch only and is written as

 The corresponding decay rate is obtained from Eq.~\eqref{eq.9} as

 The corresponding results for both $K^{(5)}_\vk$ and $W^{(5)}_\vk$ are shown in panels (a) and (g) of Fig.~\ref{fig:Fig4}, respectively.
 Owing to the gapped structure of the magnon dispersion, this fifth process is expected to be highly suppressed at low temperatures.
 Nevertheless, it is noteworthy that the relative magnitude of this channel exceeds that of the fourth process, which involves three upper-branch magnons, as evident from the comparison in Fig.~\ref{fig:Fig4}.
-We believe this is due to the differences in the matrix elements ${\cal{V}}^{(5)}_{\vk;\vq,\vp}$, and ${\cal{V}}^{(4)}_{\vk;\vq,\vp}$ in the BZ.
 The real part of the associated self-energy is displayed in Fig.~\ref{fig:Fig4}(l).
-As in the other scattering channels, the self-consistent treatment yields qualitative changes, as shown in Fig.~\ref{fig:Fig5}(e,j) for the imaginary and real parts, respectively.
+As in the other scattering channels, the self-consistent treatment yields qualitative changes, as shown in Fig.~\ref{fig:Fig5}(e,j) for the decay rates and real parts, respectively.

 We also observe that the kinematic factors for the second, third, and fourth processes, namely, $K^{(2)}_\vk$, $K^{(3)}_\vk$, and $K^{(4)}_\vk$ \--- are identical, while those for the first and fifth processes \--- $K^{(1)}_\vk$ and $K^{(5)}_\vk$ \--- also share the same structure up to an overall scaling factor.
 Despite these similarities in kinematic structure, the decay rates and the real parts of the self-energy differ across the five channels due to variations in the matrix elements and temperature-dependent occupation factors.
-Furthermore, the self-consistent analysis leads to a notable shift in the renormalized spectrum across all channels, as illustrated in Fig.~\ref{fig:Fig5}.